uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

     // oneapi::dpl::is_passed_directly_to_device_v<user::my_pass_dir_iterator> will evaluate to `true``
     // oneapi::dpl::is_passed_directly_to_device_v<user::my_non_pass_dir_iterator> will evaluate to `false``

-Example with base iterators as a hidden friend:
+Example with base iterators as a hidden friend

 .. code:: cpp
   template <typename It1, typename It2>
   struct iterator_pair